pagkly/Zed/Investopedia3/Understanding Contributed Capital.md

 Contributed capital is reported in the shareholder’s equity section of the balance sheet and usually split into two different accounts: common stock and additional paid-in capital account.
 In other words, contributed capital includes the par value—or nominal value—of the stock, found in the common stock account, and the amount of money over and above the par value that shareholders were willing to pay for their shares—the share premium—found in the additional paid-in capital account.

-The common stock account is also known as share capital account, and the additional paid-in capital account is also known as the [share premium account](https://www.investopedia.com/terms/s/sharepremiumaccount.asp).
+The common stock account is also known as share capital account, and the additional paid-in capital account is also known as the [[share premium account]](https://www.investopedia.com/terms/s/sharepremiumaccount.asp).

 ## Example of Contributed Capital